Eleneum/elena-server/README.md

 ```

 This will keep the program running even if you disconnect from the terminal.
 To detach from the screen session, press Ctrl+A followed by Ctrl+D.

+At the moment, the server is using port 9090, and it cannot be changed.
+However, I will be adding the option to change it in future versions (which I don't expect to take too long).